 - Legitimate Interests.
 In many cases, we handle personal data because it furthers our legitimate interests in activities such as the following in ways that are not overridden by the interests or fundamental rights and freedoms of the affected individuals:

 - Managing legal issues

 - Legal Compliance.
 We need to use and disclose personal data in certain ways to comply with our legal obligations.

 - Necessary Use.
 We use your information when it is necessary to perform our obligations to you.

 - Consent.
 Where required by law, and in some other cases, we handle personal data on the basis of consent.
 Where we handle your personal data on the basis of consent, you have the right to withdraw your consent.

+When you give us your information, you are trusting us with your private information.
+We are committed to honoring that relationship by investing in best-in-class data protection technology.
 We have implemented administrative, technical, and physical security measures to protect against the loss, misuse, and/or alteration of your information.
 These safeguards vary based on the sensitivity of the information that we collect and store.
 However, we cannot and do not guarantee that these measures will prevent every unauthorized attempt to access, use, or disclose your information since despite our efforts, no Internet and/or other electronic transmissions can be completely secure.